mozilla/data-docs/src/datasets/other/serp_events/reference.md

 The
 [`mozdata.firefox_desktop.serp_events`](https://github.com/mozilla/bigquery-etl/blob/main/sql_generators/serp_events_v2/templates/view.sql)
-table has **1 row per SERP impression** (indexed by `impression_id`), combining information from all 4 `serp` event types.
+table has **1 row per SERP impression** (indexed by `impression_id`), combining information from all `serp` event types recorded for that `impression_id`.
-Rows for submission date `D` represent SERP impressions whose `serp.impression` event has submission date `D`.
+The `submission_date` column gives the submission date of the `serp.impression` event.

 Alongside impression-level fields and summaries, the table has 3 array-valued fields: